revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-The **PYTHONPATH** environment variable is used by Python to define a list of directories that modules can be imported from on Windows.
+The **PYTHONPATH** environment variable is used by Python to define a list of directories that modules can import from Windows.
 For most installations, you should not set these variables since they are not needed for Python to run.
 Python understands where to see its standard library.

 </details>

 ---

-184.Considering you the manager of your team needs to show emum implementation in python to some other team associates how will you train this to your team members can you explain me?
+184. Considering you as the manager of your team, you need to show enum implementation in python to some other team associates.
+How will you train this to your team members and can you explain me?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

 - In python, an enumeration is a set of symbolic names bound to an individual, with unchanging values.
 Within an enumeration, the values can be compared by identity, and the enumeration itself can be iterated over.
-In Python 3.4 you can create Enum the base class.
+In Python 3.4, you can create Enum the base class.

 ```python
 from enum import Enum